KatyKasmai/ExponentialEdu/README.md

-# Exponential Education Curriculum
+# Exponential Education (#10xEdu)

 #### Intro
->Exponential Education (10xEducation.org) *is an open source education framework for learning, solving and building.
+>Exponential Education (10xEducation.org) *is an open source education framework and curriculum for learning, solving and building.
 We are currently in the development and pilot stage, so all of the content are drafts.
 We are currently working with public schools in Manhattan to pilot and implement, starting with 10x Moonshot Sprints (developed by http://teamX.co)*.

 >*Content here is mirrored from*: http://doc.10xEducation.org